microsoft/LightGBM/docs/Parameters.rst

 ~~~~~~~~~~

 For learning to rank, it needs query information for training data.

-LightGBM uses an additional file to store query data, like the following:
+LightGBM's CLI uses an additional file to store query data, like the following:

 ::